 - Consumer interest in LGD is rising in English-speaking countries.

-Month over month, the average polished wholesale price of 1-carat round diamonds declined 0.8% in December 2019.
-This price data is based on transaction prices shared by diamond manufacturers in all main diamond centers.
+Month over month, the average polished wholesale price of 1-carat round diamonds declined 0.8% in December 2019, according to our diamond index.
+The price data is based on transaction prices shared by diamond manufacturers in all main diamond centers.
 Over the past year, prices of one-carat rounds are estimated to have declined by 6%.
-The figures cover transaction prices of round D-M color, IF-SI2 clarity goods.
+The diamond price data analysis covers transaction prices of round D-M color, IF-SI2 clarity goods.

 During the fourth quarter, the general wholesale price trend headed downward with two notable exceptions.
 The one item that exhibited a resurgence during the holiday season was 0.30 carats, rising 1.4% in November and 4.1% in December.
 The other item that strengthened was 3 carats, up 1.8%, boosted by bridal demand, which also helped 2-carat goods bob in the turbulent waters of 2019.